PyQt6 vs PySide6

 Heads up!
 You've already completed this tutorial.

 There is a new version of Qt (version 6) and with it new versions of PyQt and PySide -- now named PyQt6 & PySide6 respectively.
-In preparation for the Qt6 editions of my PyQt5 & PySide2 books I've been looking at the latest versions of the libraries to identify the differences between them and find solutions for writing portable code.
+In preparation for the Qt6 editions of my PyQt5 & PySide2 books, I've been looking at the latest versions of the libraries to identify the differences between them and find solutions for writing portable code.

-In this short guide I'll run through why there are two libraries, whether you need to care (spoiler: you don't), what the differences are and how to work around them.
-By the end you should be comfortable re-using code examples from both PyQt6 and PySide6 tutorials to build your apps, regardless of which package you're using yourself.
+In this short guide, I'll run through why there are two libraries, whether you need to care (spoiler: you don't), what the differences are, and how to work around them.
+By the end, you should be comfortable re-using code examples from both PyQt6 and PySide6 tutorials to build your apps, regardless of which package you're using yourself.

 Background

-Why are there two libraries?
+PyQt6 and PySide6: Why are there two libraries?

 It's called PySide because "side" is Finnish for "binder".

-The two interfaces were basically equivalent, but over time development of PySide lagged behind PyQt.
+The two interfaces were essentially equivalent, but over time, the development of PySide lagged behind PyQt.
 This was particularly noticeable following the release of Qt 5 — the Qt5 version of PyQt (PyQt5) has been available since mid-2016, while the first stable release of PySide was 2 years later.
-However, the Qt project has recently adopted PySide as the official Qt for Python release which should ensure its viability going forward.
-When Qt6 was released, both Python bindings were available shortly after.

 PyQt6 PySide6